hackclub/hackclub/workshops/weather_app/README.md

 </html>
 ```

-Here `!DOCTYPE` is used an "information" to the browser about what document type to expect.
+Here `!DOCTYPE` is used as an "information" to the browser about what document type to expect.

 Now we would link the `CSS` and `JS` files to our `HTML` file.
 Also, we would be using `normalize.css` which is a small CSS file used for styling
 HTML elements and `moment.js`, a Javascipt library for managing dates and time.